 Converse is a tiny town located in the state of South Carolina.
 With a population of 534 people and just one neighborhood, Converse is the 228th largest community in South Carolina.

-Converse is a blue-collar town, with 39.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Converse, you'll notice that it is more blue-collar than most other communities in America.
+39.58% of Converse’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Converse is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Converse who work in maintenance occupations (23.61%), sales jobs (13.19%), and management occupations (6.94%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Converse has relatively fewer families with younger children, and/or college students.
 Combined, this makes Converse a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.